eridien/vscode-json-commenter/README.md

 ![Box](./images/appearance.png)

 - It is highly customizable.
 The top and border lines are optional and can be any repeating string like `**~~**`.
 There can be any number of top margin blank lines and any number of bottom.
 The lines will merge with existing blank lines like CSS margins.
 The padding on the left and right of text can be specified.
-The horizontal indent position of the box and its width is also an option.
+The horizontal indent position of the box and its width are also options.

 - The comment is inline which means it stays around when the file is closed.
 If you are in the middle of an edit when the file is closed that is also saved and can be continued when the file is opened.